publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch38/m__us_usc_t43_s2006.md

     (c) __Report of Council on Environmental Quality__

-        Promptly after receiving an environmental impact statement referred to in subsection (b) of this section for a crude oil transportation system, the Council on Environmental Quality shall submit to the President a report on the Council’s opinion concerning such statement and concerning other matters related to the environmental impact of such system.
+        Promptly after receiving an environmental impact statement referred to in subsection (b) for a crude oil transportation system, the Council on Environmental Quality shall submit to the President a report on the Council’s opinion concerning such statement and concerning other matters related to the environmental impact of such system.

 ([Pub.
 L. 95–617, title V, § 506][/us/pl/95/617/s506], Nov.
 9, 1978, [92 Stat.
 3160][/us/stat/92/3160].)